Welcome To PAMPA

 The mission of PAMPA is to promote and improve control line precision aerobatics events.

-PAMPA membership also includes the organization's publication, "Stunt News" which is published six times a year as well as full access to the PAMPA web site.
-Professionally edited and published in both paper and CD format, "Stunt News" is the labor of many PAMPA members from around the globe sharing their knowledge, wisdom, and experiences.
-The PAMPA web site has digital articles available for download, club newsletters, pictures, District/Regional information, scoresheets, rules, and contest/event calendars available for on line viewing.
+PAMPA membership also includes the organization's newsletter, "Stunt News," as well as full access to the PAMPA web site.
+Professionally edited and published in both paper and online formats, "Stunt News" is the labor of many PAMPA members from around the globe sharing their knowledge, wisdom, and experiences.
+The PAMPA web site has digital articles available for download, pictures, District/Regional information, scoresheets, rules, and contest/event calendars available for on line viewing.

 For information on membership, delivery options, and format available, download the PAMPA Membership Application in Adobe PDF Format.